Lebanon Blocks Illegal Entry Of 1,000 Syrians This Week: Army

-(MENAFN- Famagusta Gazette) The Lebanese Army Command said in a statement on Thursday that the army has stopped 1,000 Syrians from illegally entering Lebanon since the beginning of this week.
+BEIRUT, Sept 22 (NNN-NNA) – The Lebanese Army Command said in a statement yesterday that, the army stopped 1,000 Syrians from illegally entering Lebanon, since the beginning of this week.

 “Within the framework of combating people smuggling across land borders, army units thwarted, on various dates during the current week, attempts to infiltrate about 1,000 Syrians into Lebanon,” said the statement.

 With an estimated 1.5 million Syrian refugees residing within its borders, Lebanon bears the weight of hosting the largest number of refugees per capita.
-The presence of Syrian refugees has put a strain on Lebanon's already ailing economy and created widespread discontent among its citizens. ■ Author
+The presence of Syrian refugees has put a strain on Lebanon's already ailing economy and created widespread discontent among its citizens.– NNN-NNA

 Legal Disclaimer: